-ADT offers only professional installation starting at $99, while Frontpoint sticks with a DIY-only approach (ahem, free).
+Our recommended ADT provider, SafeStreets, offers only professional installation starting at $99, while Frontpoint sticks with a DIY-only approach (ahem, free).
 Whether you choose DIY (self-install) or professional installation is really a preference and matter of budget.

 Frontpoint’s equipment comes pre-programmed with clear instructions to make setup easy.
 For most customers, it doesn't take longer than half an hour and doesn’t require you to bust out any tools.
 One of the main perks of DIY install is that you can put your equipment wherever you want, whenever you want—no need to take time off work and let someone into your house.

-With ADT, an installer comes to your home to review its entry points and potential weak spots, then makes custom recommendations based on your needs.
+With an ADT monitored plan from SafeStreets, an installer comes to your home to review its entry points and potential weak spots, then makes custom recommendations based on your needs.
 The main perk here is that a professional will know how to maximize the effectiveness of your security system, and they may spot opportunities that you wouldn’t see on your own.

 ADT provides better hours to contact customer service, but both companies have positive reviews regarding customer support.